holder66/aging/the science.f.md

 Useful explanation of the various kinds of ultraviolet radiation and their effects <a id=“a4”>[[4]](#f4)</a>

+all
+all
+all

+all

+all

+all

+all

+all

+all

+all

+all

+all

+all

+all

 <b id=“f1”>1</b> Jayanth VR, Belfi CA, Swick AR, Varnes ME.
 Insulin and insulin-like growth factor-1 (IGF-1) inhibit repair of potentially lethal radiation damage and chromosome aberrations and alter DNA repair kinetics in plateau-phase A549 cells.
 Radiat Res.
 1995;143:165-174.[?](#a1) [PubMed](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&dopt=Citation&list_uids=7631009)